3-dom/Circuit/README.md

 - Converting the Token array into a Linked List
 - Looking at graph tree performance over nested arrays.
 - Adding an Abstract Syntax Tree for 'if' statement support
+- Storing EndPoints inside of a prefix tree for faster accessing.